sous-chefs/jenkins/README.md

 ### java
 By default, this cookbook does not install, manage, or manipulate a JDK, as that is outside of the scope of Jenkins.
 The `package` installation method will automatically pull in a valid Java if one does not exist, by the nature of package installers.
 However, the `war` installation method will require you to install a valid Java runtime.
 This very simple recipe installs OpenJDK 7 on the target system. **If you need a more complex Java setup, you should use the community cookbook or write your own.** For more information and warnings, please see the inline documentation in the `jenkins::java` recipe.

+This pattern is not unique.
+[RHEL Jenkins packages do not depend on a Java](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+RedHat+distributions), since there are so many derivatives to choose from.

 Resource/Provider
 -----------------